socialvibe/truex-ads-docs/bluescript-reference.md

-videoThirdQuartile | Triggered when 75% of the video has played. videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback.
+videoThirdQuartile | Triggered when 75% of the video has played. videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback. videoDidEnterFullscreen | Triggered when the video is to fullscreen size. videoDidExitFullscreen | Triggered when video is set back to its original size.

 ### Behavior Actions

-This section details the **Behavior Actions** that are available to any BlueScript element.
+This section details the behavior actions that can be scripted.
 Actions are invoked when Events occur, or when a BlueScript function is invoked.

 ##### (1) - `allDoneButtonPushed`